profwacko/Amihan-1.0/README.md

 Inspired by: [netrunnerbot](https://github.com/b0wmz1337/redditbots/tree/master/netrunnerbot) and [stimbot](https://github.com/dodgepong/stimbot)

-I decided to make a fun little facebook chatbot for our community's facebook chat.
+I decided to make a fun little facebook "chatbot" for our community's facebook chat.
 For it to work you need a copy of the netrunnerdb list of cards to a local file (cardlist.json) and reads from that.

 ## Setup